 As for hygiene and durability, organic cotton, sheep wool and the like may be nice, but they’re prone to become bug-invested over time (mites, and so on) and the inside filling may get knotty, knobbly, and gnarled.

-Nevertheless, for my students I created another solution (not so professional, and I don’t think it will suit every teacher).
-I used very thick yoga mats (3 cm high by 60 cm wide by 200 cm long) and glued two of those together with strong adhesive tape on the bottom side, making mats of 200 cm X 120 cm.
+Nevertheless, for my students I created another solution (not so professional, and I don’t think it will suit every Thai Massage teacher).
+I used very thick Yoga mats (3 cm high by 60 cm wide by 200 cm long) and glued two of those together with strong adhesive tape on the bottom side, making mats of 200 cm X 120 cm.
 That always did the job, but of course, I couldn’t offer my students to buy mats from me, or somewhere else or so.
 They always needed to find mattresses themselves, so to say, for at home, teaching, or for their practice.

 I also used to work with gym-mats … you know the very large ones in gyms and other athletic facilities, often very high (5cm to 10 cm) and large (2 meters by 2 meters or so), and I would make a complete, large platform, putting them all along together.
 That’s a great solution, by the way; but you need to have access to such facilities (although you can also buy them, of course, which would be suitable for a fixed training or practice location).